 St Luke’s doesn’t have traditional pews, but uses individual chairs.
-There are also rocking chairs on each side of the sanctuary space for those who might be more comfortable there.
+There are also rocking chairs and a kid’s quiet play area in the sanctuary space for those who might be more comfortable there.
 Please come in and take a seat anywhere you look; there are no reserved seats.
 Sitting up front gives you the best view of what’s happening.

 Children are very welcome at our services, and baptized children of any age are invited to take communion with their parents.
 We know children come in all degrees of squirminess; don’t worry about that; God made them that way and they are welcome here.

 We offer a Sunday School for children 5-11 during the 10:30 service during the school year (Oct-May).
 They typically meet from 10:15 a.m. until 11:00 a.m. at which time all children join their families for communion.

 Older youth (12-18) are invited to participate in Second Sunday which meets monthly from 5-7pm every second Sunday of the month from September through June.
 Tweens and teens are encouraged to take part in the worship service as Acolytes, Lectors or Eucharistic Ministers.

 There aren’t regular adult education programs each Sunday, but there is a regular Bible Study on Mondays at 1pm and 6pm as well as programs during the seasons of Advent and Lent (several weeks prior to Christmas and Easter).